Subject area: Accounting

 Why choose Accounting at the University of Edinburgh?

-Our exchange programme offers you exciting opportunities to study abroad in Year 3 at one of our partner universities in Asia, Australia and New Zealand, Canada or the USA.
+Our exchange programme offers you exciting opportunities to study abroad in Year 3 at one of our partner universities in:

 Major accounting firms, as well as other large companies, regularly deliver talks to, and conduct recruitment activities with, our students both on course and through wider programme-related activities.